Did you know? If you are traveling to Georgia (country), you may need a Georgian Immigration Visa.

 Immigration Visa Sub-Categories

-Immigration visas, aside from enabling foreigners to apply for residency, may also allow foreigners to conduct labor activities, work as contractors, perform entrepreneurship activities, live in Georgia with their family members, live in a property owned in Georgia, etc. In Georgia, the Immigration visa is called a “D-category visa” and it is divided into several sub-categories: D1, D2, D3, D4, D5.
+Immigration visas, aside from enabling foreigners to apply for residency, may also allow foreigners to conduct labor activities, work as contractors, perform entrepreneurship activities, live in Georgia with their family members, live in a property owned in Georgia, etc. In Georgia, the Immigration visa is called a “D-category visa,” and it is divided into several sub-categories: D1, D2, D3, D4, D5, and D6.
 We will take a look at each of these sub-categories below.

 D4 – This visa is intended for those who plan to reunify their family members in Georgia.

 Individuals who are planning to visit Georgia for long-term purposes may apply for one of the above-mentioned sub-category visas.
 An immigration visa can be issued with the right of multiple entries.
-Its duration is typically 90 calendar days, but for a D5 immigration visa, it can be granted for one full year.
+Its duration is typically 90 calendar days, but for D5 and D6 immigration visas, it can be granted for one full year.

 Where Can You Apply From?